DeTrainNerd/Gauged-A-Wire-Addon/README.md

 ## What Gets added in this mod:

-- Aluminum wires with gauges from 14 AWG to 2000 MCM (2mm² to 1014mm²)
 - Copper wires with gauges from 14 AWG to 2000 MCM (2mm² to 1014mm²)
 - A creative wire with zero resistance and a ludicrous ampacity

+## What is soon to be added:

+- Aluminum wires with gauges from 14 AWG to 2000 MCM
+- Crafting Recipes